Knightmore/MultiWorldBootstrap/README.md

 ---
 ### Duplicating
-To use unitys default systems the custom worlds need to know which they should add.
+To use unitys default systems the custom worlds need to know in which namespace they are.
 This example adds the hybrid renderer, physics and transforms:
 ```csharp
 public Bootstrap()